-How to send user metadata along with prompts to Gemini from n8n?
+Learn how to send user metadata with prompts to Gemini from n8n using a simple, secure workflow that enhances context and personalization.

 Book a call with an Expert